cosmos/sdk-tutorials/academy/ibc/token-transfer.md

 Chain A will "un-escrow" 100 **ATOM tokens**, thus, the prefix will be removed.
 Chain B will burn **transfer/channel-40/atoms**.

 **Notice:** the prefix determines the **source** chain.
-If the module sends the token from another channel, chain B will be the source chain and chain A will mint new tokens with a prefix instead of un-escrowing ATOM tokens.
+If the module sends the token from another channel, chain B is the source chain and chain A mints new tokens with a prefix instead of un-escrowing ATOM tokens.
 You can have different channels between two chains, but you cannot transfer the same token across different channels back and forth.
-If `{denom}` contains `/`, then it must also be in the ICS-20 form which indicates that this token has a multi-hop record.
-Note that this requires that the `/` is prohibited in non-IBC token denomination names.
+If `{denom}` contains `/`, then it must also follow the ICS-20 form, which indicates that this token has a multi-hop record.
+Note this requires that `/` is prohibited in non-IBC token denomination names.

 ![Source sink logic](images/sourcesinklogic.png)